History

 Many Dutch people actually went ahead and emigrated; over 81,000 in the peak year of 1952.
 In total, nearly three million Dutch citizens left in the years 1946-1992, of whom more than 763,000 left for Canada, the United States, South Africa, Australia, New Zealand, Israel and Brazil after 1948.

-The agreement of 1938 was followed with an agreement that made it possible for Dutch farmers to emigrate to Australia.
-In 1951 a formal agreement between Netherlands and Australia was signed (The first one of that nature between Australia and a country other than Britain).
+The agreement of 1938 was followed in 1951 with a formal agreement between Netherlands and Australia.
+(The first one of that nature between Australia and a country other than Britain).
 Netherlands Australia Migration Agreement – 1951

 The Netherlands Emigration Foundation was in 1952 renamed the Dutch Emigration Service (Nederlandse Emigratiedienst).